sungwonida/100DaysOfML/Log.md

 **Thoughts** : I've been awaring of max_to_keep that of tf.train.Saver.
 But I surprised at Keras's lack of that option.

 **Link of Work** : https://github.com/sungwonida/keras_custom_callbacks

+## Day 26 : Aug 1, 2018

+**Today's Progress** : Played around Keras Callbacks.
+With adding some LambdaCallback and custom callbacks I could able to see some logs gives me confidence that the model load/save works properly.

+**Thoughts** : Keras Callbacks is interesting!
+Though I should get wet more on Tensorflow itself to be able to implement more useful custom callbacks.